pfpsim/pfpsim-installer/README.md

 ## Installation Configuration:

 The installer will setup your system with the following configuration.
-Versions otherwise mentioned packages installed will be the ones that the package manager of your distribution installs.
+Versions otherwise mentioned of packages installed will be those that the package manager of your distribution installs.

 __NOTE : ALL C++ SOURCES WILL BE BUILT WITH CLANG/LLVM BY THIS INSTALLER__